eshacloudqa.com Listed by stormous Ransomware Group

 On June 28, 2026, the ransomware group Stormous added eshacloudqa.com to its leak site and claimed to have exfiltrated core product development databases belonging to ESHA Research and ESHA Cloud Services.

-Confirmed Details of the Breach
+Reported Details of the Breach

 Public reporting indicates the attackers accessed internal files that include highly confidential industry secrets and formulation data.
 The stolen material encompasses complete intellectual property such as secret product designs, manufacturing blueprints, and recipes associated with systems labeled SupplementFormula, PureFood, and FoodGroup.
 Laboratory records, nutritional testing breakdowns, and allergen classification data from tables including SupplementIngredient, Analysis, and AllergenGroup were also taken.
 Sensitive registries containing client profiles, user metrics, and market consumer data linked to entries labeled Consumer and Acti appear in the exfiltrated set.
-The exact number of individuals whose information was exposed remains unknown.
+The exact number of individuals whose information may have been exposed remains unknown.
 No ransom deadline has been publicly confirmed in available reporting.

 Why This Incident Matters for You and Your Family